plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Changing the plotting symbol

-Use the `pch` parameter to change the symbol R uses to plot points:
+:large_blue_diamond: Use the `pch` parameter to change the symbol R uses to plot points:

     > plot(x, y, pch=19)